Skip to main content

 Wallenstein vs Woodland Mills — which should I buy?

 For 30–40 HP compact tractors, this is the closest comparison we cover.
-Woodland Mills WC68 ($2,999) is ~$2,150 cheaper than Wallenstein BX52S ($5,150) at similar capacity (6-inch vs 5-inch).
-Both have 5-year warranties.
+Woodland Mills WC68 ($3,450 MSRP / $3,105 sale) is ~$1,700 cheaper than Wallenstein BX52S ($5,150) at similar capacity (6-inch vs 5-inch).
+BX52S has a 5-year warranty vs WC68's 3-year, and the WC68 now runs hydraulic feed which the BX52S does not.
 WC68 wins on value and is our default recommendation in this tier.
-BX52S wins only if the heavier chassis and rectangular infeed are specifically what you want.
+BX52S wins only if the heavier chassis, rectangular infeed, and longer warranty are specifically what you want.

 06